Windrush Farm Summer Camp has been welcoming children to the farm since 2005.

-It is Farm Camp registration time again and we are excitedly making plans for our 14th year of welcoming children to summer camp at Windrush Farm.
-In addition to Farm Camp, we are also offering camps for Little Farmers (4-6 year olds) and Off the Farm Fridays.
-Below you will find information on all of our 2019 summer programs.
-To register click here: register for 2019 Camps
+It is Farm Camp registration time again and we are excitedly making plans for our 15th year of welcoming children to summer camp at Windrush Farm.
+In addition to Farm Camp, we are also offering camps for Little Farmers (4-6 year olds).
+Below you will find information on all of our 2020 summer programs.

 How many students per session: 24